SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Excursion: Example of using table keys and alias names using a LOOP AT statement.
 "All of the statements below are possible.
 "Note that if the secondary table key is not specified (and if the USING KEY addition is not "used in the example), the primary table key is respected by default.
+So, the first statement "specifying the primary table key explicitly is the same as not specifying it.
 "Further ABAP statements, such as READ or MODIFY, are available in which the key can be "explicitly specified to process internal tables.
 LOOP AT it21 INTO DATA(wa) USING KEY primary_key.
   "LOOP AT it21 INTO DATA(wa) USING KEY k1.
   "LOOP AT it21 INTO DATA(wa) USING KEY cities.
   "LOOP AT it21 INTO DATA(wa) USING KEY s1.